take –

 Lingual the ChineseDeterminer + Pronoun

-Lingual associated with the opposite Existential Lifeline to the speaker or writerthe –
+Lingual of the opposite Existential Groups to the speaker or writerthe –

 👑 the /ðə/